How come some projects receive partial funding? Why don’t applicants get the full amount that they requested?

 For Project Grants in Education, Project Grants for Individuals, and Arts Access Grants, the review panel consists of five Rhode Island residents from around the state with some engagement in the arts community – as an artist, arts administrator, community advocate, educator, etc. For each panel, we recruit with an eye to diversity in: artistic discipline; arts experience; geographic location; community engagement; age; gender; and race.
 This means we will never have five white female actors from Coventry on one panel.

 If you are interested in serving on a panel, feel free to let us know by filling out this form: https://forms.gle/knrgaApqVGcHp9wX7.
 Each year, RISCA needs the time and expertise of approximately 100 panelists.

 What is your one top grant writing tip?

 In short, fully read and then follow the directions.
 This means closely reading the guidelines for the grant you are applying for, directly answering each question on the grant application, and make sure your follow the formatting and file submission requirements.
 Todd’s bonus tip: make sure the numbers in your budget match the numbers in your narrative.

-This budget form is super confusing and I need help.
+This budget form is super confusing.
+How can I get some help?

 In the last two weeks before the grant deadline, this is the most frequent request program directors get.
-First: yes, you MUST use the provided budget form.
-Second: yes, we will help you fill it out line by line.
+First: Yes, you MUST use the provided budget form.
+Second: Yes, we will help you fill it out line by line.
 We strongly recommend you attend one of our grant workshops – there is a whole section on the budget forms.
 You can also make an appointment with your program director or come to one of our many drop in grant support hours.
-Check out the variety of ways to get help with your budget, or anything else related to your RISCA grant application here: https://risca.online/2020/01/13/get-ready-for-april-1st-upcoming-grant-workshops-and-drop-in-hours-with-risca-2/.
+View the video of RISCA staff explaining in detail the grant and budgeting process.